 Step out of the car and stretch your legs with an outdoor experience at Roe Valley Country Park.
 This large and open woodland area offers so much green space and fresh air, so it’s a must on any Ireland road trip.

 The park is home to part of the Roe River, and visitors can enjoy a load of fun activities here.
-These include fishing, canoeing, rock climbing, and orienteering – as well as viewing the many cute critters living in the park.
+These include fishing, canoeing, rock climbing, orienteering, and viewing the many cute critters living in the park.

 There is Ritters Tea Room for refreshments and a museum and countryside center that details the area’s heritage.